SmarterServices/2015-ux-developer-interview-project/README.md

 ### Installing the Deliverable
 The deliverable should be easily installed by following an updated version of this README document in your repository.
 To provide a standard place to add your project specific install notes, we have provided a section below titled "Candidate Install".

+### Submitting Your Project
+Once you have completed your project, please email the link to the GitHub repository to jason@smarterservices.com.

 # Connecting to the SmarterMeasure API
 For this project we have created a mock API that mimics the actual SmarterMeasure API.
 This is where you will be getting the data to populate your UI.
 Here are a few things to note about this API: